libp2p/js-libp2p/src/record/README.md

 Once a libp2p node has started and is listening on a set of multiaddrs, its own peer record can be created.

 The identify service is responsible for creating the self record when the identify protocol kicks in for the first time.
-This record should be stored for future needs of the identify protocol when connecting with other peers.
+This record will be stored for future needs of the identify protocol when connecting with other peers.

 #### Self record Updates

 **_NOT_YET_IMPLEMENTED_**

-While creating peer records is fairly trivial, addresses should not be static and can be modified at arbitrary times.
+While creating peer records is fairly trivial, addresses are not static and might be modified at arbitrary times.
 This can happen via an Address Manager API, or even through AutoRelay/AutoNAT.

-When a libp2p node changes its listen addresses, the identify service should be informed.
-Once that happens, the identify service should create a new self record and store it.
+When a libp2p node changes its listen addresses, the identify service will be informed.
+Once that happens, the identify service creates a new self record and stores it.
 With the new record, the identify push/delta protocol will be used to communicate this change to the connected peers.

 #### Subsystem receiving a record

-Considering that a node can discover other peers' addresses from a variety of sources, Libp2p Peerstore should be able to differentiate the addresses that were obtained through a signed peer record.
+Considering that a node can discover other peers' addresses from a variety of sources, Libp2p Peerstore can differentiate the addresses that were obtained through a signed peer record.

-Once a record is received and its signature properly validated, its envelope should be stored in the AddressBook on its byte representations.
-However, the `seqNumber` number of the record must be compared with potentially stored records, so that we do not override correct data.
+Once a record is received and its signature properly validated, its envelope is stored in the AddressBook in its byte representation.
+The `seqNumber` remains unmarshalled so that we can quickly compare it against incoming records to determine the most recent record.

-The AddressBook Addresses must be updated with the content of the envelope with a certified property that allows other subsystems to identify that the known certified addresses of a peer.
+The AddressBook Addresses will be updated with the content of the envelope with a certified property.
+This allows other subsystems to identify the known certified addresses of a peer.

 #### Subsystem providing a record

-Libp2p subsystems that exchange other peers information should provide the envelope that they received by those peers.
+Libp2p subsystems that exchange other peers information will provide the envelope that they received by those peers.
 As a result, other peers can verify if the envelope was really created by the addressed peer.

-When a subsystem wants to provide a record, it should get it from the AddressBook if it exists.
-Other subsystems should also be able to provide the self record that will also be stored in the AddressBook.
+When a subsystem wants to provide a record, it will get it from the AddressBook, if it exists.
+Other subsystems are also able to provide the self record, since it is also stored in the AddressBook.

 ### Future Work